H3rmt/AudioVisualiser/README.md

 # AudioVisualiser

-This is curently being rewirtten in the main branch to work on the nano RP2040
+This is curently being rewirtten in the main branch to work on the nano ~~RP2040 nano~~ Esp32 nano

 ### Program to control multiple LED-Strips with an Arduino nano (every) using a microphone as input